-We will continue the humanitarian aspect of Caps Of Love under our Chariots Of Love division by providing free wheelchairs and free wheelchair repairs to handicapped children in the USA.
+We will continue the humanitarian aspect of Caps Of Love under our Chariots Of Love division by providing free wheelchairs and free wheelchair repairs to mobility-challenged children in the USA.
 To do so, we need to focus our energy and attention to seeking grants and tax deductible monetary donations from our communities to fund the purchase of new wheelchairs, funding repairs and accessories, as well as refurbishing donated wheelchairs so they can be given to children in need.
 We have nearly 30 wheelchairs in stock now with about 15 ready to be given away at any time.
 This number is increasing as our charity continues to grow across the country.
 We will be actively contacting children's hospitals, clinics, pediatric physical therapists, etc to find more children in need of our services.

 Public wheelchair presentation invitations (depending on parental consent) will be posted on the Chariots Of Love/Caps Of Love facebook page in advance when possible.